MeNicefellow/DrNiceFellow-s_Chat_WebUI/README.md

 ## Tool Usage

 This project supports the use of the Python interpreter and search engine.
-The Python interpreter is used for executing Python code, while the search engine is used for retrieving web data based on search terms.
+The Python interpreter is used for executing Python code, while the search engine is used for retrieving web data based on automatically generated search terms.

 ## TODO